ShueyYuen/CodeSifter/playground/README.md

 ## Rollup Example

-A similar example showing how to use conditional-loader with rollup.
+A similar example showing how to use code-sifter with rollup.

 ### Usage